pingcap/tidb-operator/en/backup-to-aws-s3-using-br.md

 ---
 title: Back up Data to S3-Compatible Storage Using BR
-summary: Learn how to back up data to Amazon S3 using BR.
+summary: Learn how to back up data to Amazon S3-compatible storage using BR.
 aliases: ['/docs/tidb-in-kubernetes/dev/backup-to-aws-s3-using-br/']
 ---